ms/buildtogether.tech/src/errors/index.md

 prompting her to try again is friendlier than halting and requiring her to restart the program.

-Most modern programming languages use [% i "exception" %][% g exception %]exceptions[% /g %][% /i %] for error handling.
+Most modern programming languages use [% i "exception" %][% g exception "exceptions" %][% /i %] for error handling.
 In Python, for example, exceptions are handled using the keywords `try` and `except`.
 If nothing unexpected happens inside the `try` block, the `except` block isn't run, but if something does go wrong, the program jumps immediately to the body of the